2027 Presidency: Jonathan Reportedly Considering ADC Platform

 Source: Getty Images

-In a report by The Punch on Sunday, October 5, the newspaper stated that a source within the ADC leadership informed it that Jonathan’s recent meetings with the coalition leaders was largely centered on the 2027 presidential election.
+In a report by The Punch on Sunday, October 5, a source within the ADC leadership informed it that Jonathan’s recent meetings with the coalition leaders was largely centered on the 2027 presidential election.
 The 67-year-old has met ADC coalition members like Peter Obi and Senator David Mark.

-Another source revealed that Jonathan might join the ADC if the party agreed to give him the presidential ticket unopposed by former Vice President Atiku Abubakar and ex-Anambra state governor Peter Obi.
+Another source mentioned that Jonathan might join the ADC if the party agreed to give him the presidential ticket unopposed by former Vice President Atiku Abubakar and ex-Anambra state governor Peter Obi.

 He said: